History of Australian rules football: Origins of the sport

 "Hard as nails – Jack Conway and the early days of football" list many of these boys from Melbourne Grammar who started playing in the winter of 1858 and how they contributed to shaping the game early on, in different clubs.
 Jack Conway when he went to Carlton introduced a new style of game which involved players kicking passing the ball to each other down the field.
-This may of been the turning point of the game, to remove it from "Rugby" style.
+This may have been the turning point of the game, to remove it from "Rugby" style.
 This sped up the game and made it look more like the game we have today.
 It also helped Carlton become the premier club for a number of years.

 In 1857 a book called Tom Brown's School Days by an Old Boy was published and became very popular and promoted football in Victorian schools.
 On 29 May 1858 the Argus published an article on the book, which got people talking.
 When Melbourne Football Club made their rules of 1858, they were inspired from this book.

 A letter by Tom Wills was published in Bell's Life in Victoria & Sporting Chronicle on 10 July 1858, calling for a "foot-ball club, a rifle club, or other athletic pursuits" to keep cricketers fit during winter.
 An experimental match organised by Mr James/Jerry Byrant was played at the Richmond Paddock (later known as Yarra Park next to the MCG) on 31 July 1858, very few details of the match have survived.
 Other matches were played 14 August 1858 and 28 August 1858 organised by MCC.

 On 7 August 1858, a famous match between Melbourne Grammar School and Scotch College began, umpired by T. W. Wills and John Macadam.
 A second day of play took place on 21 August and a third and final day on 4 September.
 The two schools have competed annually ever since.
 However the two teams in 1858 were playing by agreed rules, which have not been recorded.
 The two schools have competed annually ever since.
 Thomas Henry Smith claimed H.C.A.
 Harrison, T. W. Wills' cousin and brother in-law was instrumental in developing the game but not in 1858.